Included in the Special Programs of Study section is information regarding the following:

 The Honors Program

-The Bryant University Honors Program offers its members a personalized, distinctive experience that enriches their academic, social, cultural and professional talents in a mentor-oriented environment.
+The nationally distinguished Bryant University Honors Program offers its students a personalized, distinctive path, with the objective of enriching their academic, social, cultural, and professional experiences.

 Army ROTC Program

 The ROTC Program is designed to train and qualify men and women for commissions as second lieutenants in the U.S. Army while they pursue an academic program of their choice.
-Bryant is one of more than 300 colleges throughout the U.S. dedicated to providing qualified military leaders for the United States Army.
+Bryant is one of more than 500 colleges throughout the U.S. dedicated to providing qualified military leaders for the United States Army while providing classroom and practical leadership training and experience.
 Courses in military science are part of the Army Reserve Officers’ Training Corps (ROTC) Program, which is offered as part of the curriculum at Bryant University on a voluntary basis.
+Bryant students may take the first two years of the ROTC curriculum without any post-college obligation.
+Enrollment in the second two years of the program is subject to meeting specific qualifications and requires a post-college obligation as a commissioned Army officer.
+Two-, three-, and four-year, full-tuition ROTC scholarships may be available for qualified students.
+All ROTC courses are conducted at Providence College.
+Bryant students interested in ROTC at Bryant should contact the Patriot Battalion ROTC program at 401-865-2471.